YPPPPan/Synestaether/README.md

 # Synestaether
 It is a building and puzzle-solving game made with [Brendan Ward](https://github.com/brndnwrd) and [Dillon Hall](https://github.com/jdillonh).

+Open with Unity3D, open scene MainTest to start.
 Build with limited resource to send marbles to the end!